Congressional District # 14

 Ashtabula River (OU3) - Fields Brook flows into the Ashtabula River.
 The Great Lakes National Program Office is addressing the river’s contaminated sediments.

 Detrex Corporation (OU5) – Detrex completed construction of a slurry wall in 2000.
 Construction of DNAPL extraction wells began in 2001.
-Detrex constructed the first phase of the DNPALextraction system in 2002.
+Detrex constructed the first phase of the DNAPL extraction system in 2002.
 To date, Detrex has removed over 18,000 gallons of DNAPL from the property and work is on-going.
 An ESD signed in January 2014, revises the extraction well technology to be used, and provides metrics for measuring progress and achieving site closure.
+Over 150 DNAPL Well Recovery Points were installed in 2014, and the entire system will be completed by July 2016.
 ICs are in place on all Detrex-owned property, including its plant operations and former lagoons areas, and the EU8 Fields Brook floodplain adjacent north of the Millennium property.
-An evaluation of the Detrex source control began in 2009 to ensure that there was not a continuing source of chlorinated solvent DNAPL to the brook.
-Investigations at Detrex continued for several years until the January 2014 ESD modified the remedy.
-In 2012 and 2013, Detrex removed contaminated sediments from the DS Tributary, and restored the box culvert under State Road.
+To address historic releases, Detrex removed contaminated sediments from the DS Tributary, and restored the box culvert under State Road in 2012 and 2013.

 Millennium TiCl4 Plant (OU6) – Millennium completed excavation of approximately 60,000 cubic yards of PCB- and radium-contaminated soil and mining residuals in the fall of 1999.
 The excavated materials are in the existing Millennium on-site landfill, approximately one mile northeast of the plant.
 Upon discovering Therminol FR DNAPL in the EU8 floodplain, EPA